MDU-PHL/arbow/README.md

 Options:
   --version
-  -a, --all-iupac               Print count of all IUPAC code for column
+  -i, --all-iupac               Print count of all IUPAC code for column
                                 stats?

   -s, --no-stream               Stop streaming stats to console